MicrosoftDocs/sdk-api/sdk-api-src/content/mfobjects/nf-mfobjects-imfmediabuffer-lock.md

 Locking the buffer does not prevent other threads from calling <b>Lock</b>, so you should not rely on this method to synchronize threads.

-This method does not return a newly allocated memory block, nor transfer ownership of the memory to the caller.
+This method does not transfer ownership of the memory to the caller.
 Do not release or free the memory; the media buffer will free the memory when the media buffer is destroyed.

 If you modify the contents of the buffer, update the current length by calling <a href="https://docs.microsoft.com/windows/desktop/api/mfobjects/nf-mfobjects-imfmediabuffer-setcurrentlength">IMFMediaBuffer::SetCurrentLength</a>.